 Location: 815 E Washington St, Rockwall, TX 75087

-Good to know: ball fields, bleachers, playground, restrooms, sprayground, disc golf, amphitheater, trails, parking.
+Good to know: ball fields, bleachers, playground, restrooms, sprayground, disc golf.

 Parent tip: The sprayground at Harry Myers runs through Labor Day and is free — a strong post-game incentive for younger kids who'll only agree to leave the playground if water is involved.